nitratium/linux_survival_kit/5-redirection.md

   * Let's redirect stuff into text files and read inputs from text files.
 You don't need to create any text file on your desktop.
 If there is none, commands will create one for you.
 Also you can observe the creation on your graphical interface after you run the commands.
   * Don't worry about file paths for now.
 We will discuss about them in detail on later documents.
 If commands doesnt work because of the path, use **"cd"** command for once and they should work.
 If you are curious, we are using cd command for navigating through directories.
 It is short for "change direction".
 If you don't give any input to cd, it will teleport you into your home directory.

-  * Standart Output Example:
+  * Standard Output Example:
     ```
     $ date 1> Desktop/date.txt
     ```
     * Now go inside that text file with your graphical interface or just type "cat Desktop/date.txt" on the terminal and check what file contains inside.
 Isn't that exciting?
     * Reminder: we can also use the ">" operator to direct our input.

-  * Standart Input Example:
+  * Standard Input Example:
     * Let's try to read that file with echo command while redirecting our input from keyboard to text file.
     ```
     $ echo 0< Desktop/date.txt